clang88/useful_mac_scripts/README.md

 # Useful Mac Scripts

 This repository contains simple shell scripts for common macOS tasks.
+I take no responsibility for what this might do to your Mac, so handle with caution!

 ---